TheDataStation/solo/README.md

 Ubuntu 18.04(or above).
 GPU that supports CUDA 10.0 is needed.

 If possble, use solid state drive (SSD).
-Disk storage should be more thn 200 G if you wan to try all data released.
+Disk storage should be more thn 200 G if you want to try all data released.

 ### 1.2.
 Prepare enviroment